My Prerogative: Music video

 The music video for "My Prerogative" was filmed in August 2004 at The Paramour Mansion in Silver Lake, Los Angeles and was directed by Jake Nava.
 It premiered on MTV's TRL on September 16, 2004, and on BET's 106 & Park on January 18, 2005.
-According to Spears' mother Lynne, the video was "about capturing gorgeous close-ups and very subtle movement" since Spears could not do any choreography due to her knee injury at the "Outrageous" music video shoot.
+According to Spears's mother Lynne, the video was "about capturing gorgeous close-ups and very subtle movement" since Spears could not do any choreography due to her knee injury at the "Outrageous" music video shoot.
 She also described the video as "[having] an element of old Hollywood glamour and mystery".

 The music video begins with Spears driving a Porsche 928 at high speed in the Hollywood Hills.
 She crashes through a fence and lands into a pool inside a manor where a party is taking place.
 She emerges from the water and crawls in top of the car to sing the first verse.
-Spears' brother, Bryan makes a cameo in these scenes.
+Spears's brother, Bryan, makes a cameo in these scenes.
 After she leaves the pool, she enters the manor and passes couples making out around her.
 She appears in a stainless steel kitchen, where a maid cuts the straps of her black wet dress.
 In the next scene, she walks into a study in which her then-fiancé, Kevin Federline, is smoking and watching a black-and-white video of Spears on a projection screen.
 According to Jennifer Vineyard from MTV, the clip had the style of pornographic films from the 1940s and 1950s.
 Rolling Stone in their article "Britney Spears: The Complete Video Guide", compared it to Madonna's performances of her 1984 single "Like a Virgin".
 She then entered a dressing room with mirrors, wearing lingerie, high heels, stockings and a short fur jacket.
 She proceeds to a bedroom, in which a black dress is laid out on the comforter.
 She puts on the new dress and the camera cuts to the party outside where people gathered waiting.
-During the song's bridge, it is revealed that the party is actually Spears' wedding, as she starts walking towards the aisle and Federline waits next to a priest.
+During the song's bridge, it is revealed that the party is actually Spears's wedding, as she starts walking towards the aisle and Federline waits next to a priest.
 The video ends with a shot of the black-and-white video and Spears looking into the camera.
 The black-and-white footage was released as an alternate version of the music video in the 2004 DVD Greatest Hits: My Prerogative.